Jabbar Muhammad

 Jabbar Azim Muhammad (born December 28, 2001) is an American professional football cornerback for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys, Washington Huskies, and Oregon Ducks.

-High school career
+Early life

 Muhammad attended DeSoto High School in DeSoto, Texas.
 He committed to Oklahoma State University to play college football.

 College career

 Muhammad played at Oklahoma State from 2020 to 2022.
 As a freshman in 2020, he played in five games and had one tackle.
 As a sophomore in 2021, he played in all 14 games with one start and recorded 23 tackles.
 In 2022, Muhammad started all 12 games and had 48 tackles and one interception.
 After the season, he entered the transfer portal and transferred to the University of Washington.
 Muhammad was a starter his first year at Washington in 2023.

 On January 12, 2024, Muhammad announced that he would be entering the transfer portal for the second time.
 On January 27, he announced that he would transfer to Oregon.